Click2Cloud/fog-telefonica/docs/orchestration.md

-# OpenStack Orchestration
+# Telefonica Orchestration
-The mission of the OpenStack Orchestration program is to create a human- and machine-accessible service for managing the entire lifecycle of infrastructure and applications within OpenStack clouds.
+The mission of the Telefonica Orchestration program is to create a human- and machine-accessible service for managing the entire lifecycle of infrastructure and applications within Telefonica clouds.

 ## Heat
-Heat is the main project in the OpenStack Orchestration program.
+Heat is the main project in the Telefonica Orchestration program.
 It implements an orchestration engine to launch multiple composite cloud applications based on templates in the form of text files that can be treated like code.
-A native Heat template format is evolving, but Heat also endeavours to provide compatibility with the AWS CloudFormation template format, so that many existing CloudFormation templates can be launched on OpenStack.
-Heat provides both an OpenStack-native ReST API and a CloudFormation-compatible Query API.
+A native Heat template format is evolving, but Heat also endeavours to provide compatibility with the AWS CloudFormation template format, so that many existing CloudFormation templates can be launched on Telefonica.
+Heat provides both an Telefonica-native ReST API and a CloudFormation-compatible Query API.

 *Why ‘Heat’?
 It makes the clouds rise!*